djgroen/FabSim3/docs/install_wsl.md

 python3 configure_fabsim.py
 ```

 This script performs several configuration tasks, including setting environment variables and preparing the necessary directories for FabSim3 to work properly.
 You may need to follow on-screen prompts during this process.
+If dependencies like rich is missing, please install them using pip3.

 ### Step 4: Add FabSim3 to Your System Path